-Options, as we all know, are the contracts where the holder / buyer has the right, but there is no obligation to buy or sell an underlying asset at a specific price and at a future date.
+Options, as we all know, are contracts where the holder/buyer has the right, but there is no obligation to buy or sell an underlying asset at a specific price and at a future date.
 We do know that options are of 2 types – Call and Put.
 But, there are three more sub-types of options on the basis of when the holder can exercise an option.
 These types of options are American, European, and Bermudan options.
-In this blog, let’s discuss the differences between the American vs. European option.
+Let’s discuss the differences between the American vs. European option in this blog.

 Generally, the holder of the American Call Option exercises the option when they are deep in the money.
 This means the holder will exercise the option when the rate of the security is much more than the strike price.
 In contrast, an American Put option is deep in the money if the rate of the asset is much below the strike price.

 The holder of this option can only exercise it on a specific date, and that date is the expiry date or their maturity date.
 Or, we can say that the holder of the European Options can’t exercise their contract before the expiry date.
 So, these options give less flexibility to the holders in exercising the option.
 Though the holder can’t use the option until expiry, they still have a choice to sell the option to another buyer anytime before the expiry.

 American vs European Option – Example